 Syrah

-Syrah is one of the most highly regarded grapes in the French repertoire.
-The warm-climate variety thrives were other popular grapes, like Cabernet Sauvignon, struggle.
-Syrah is robust and complex enough to produce mono-varietal wines, but it is also an extraordinary addition to blended wine.
-And although Syrah produces a variety of great value wines for everyday enjoyment, it is also behind some of the most prestigious wines on earth.
+Syrah is one of the most highly regarded grape varieties in the French repertoire.
+This warm-climate variety thrives where other popular grapes, such as Cabernet Sauvignon, may struggle.
+Syrah is robust and complex enough to produce excellent single-varietal wines, but it is also an outstanding component in blends.
+While it offers great value in approachable, everyday wines, it is also responsible for some of the most prestigious wines in the world.

 The History of the Syrah Grape Variety

-Ancient Romans in the area recorded that a grape with similar characteristics to Syrah grew in the Rhône Valley as early as 77 DC.
-Pliny the Elder described an inky red wine with a peppery character.
-Celtic tribes already made wine with it, an endeavour the Romans overtook after conquering the region.
+Roman records indicate that a grape resembling Syrah was cultivated in the Rhône Valley as early as 77 AD.
+Pliny the Elder described a deeply coloured wine with a distinctive peppery character.
+It is believed that Celtic tribes were already producing wine in the region before the Romans expanded viticulture following their conquest.

 Wine Regions